Dependent Care FSA and Carryover – Is Relief Coming?

 COVID-19 COBRA Extensions and Claims Filing Update

+This article was published during the COVID-19 period and reflects regulations at that time.
+Requirements and policies may no longer be current.
+Please refer to official local authorities for up-to-date guidance.
 The Internal Revenue Service (IRS), Department of Labor (DOL), and other federal agencies released an update on COBRA extensions and claims filing due to the COVID-19 outbreak.
-This latest guidance came after Congress passed the CARES Act in late March 2020, along with other initiatives to ease the economic effect on American workers and companies.
-The final notice, published April 29, 2020, recognized that “participants and beneficiaries covered by group health plans, disability or other employee
+This latest guidance came after Congress passed the CARES Act in late March 2020, along with other initiatives

 Home » COVID-19 » Page 2

+This article was published during the COVID-19 period and reflects regulations at that time.
+Requirements and policies may no longer be current.
+Please refer to official local authorities for up-to-date guidance.
 With the recent expiration of the Families First Coronavirus Response Act (FFCRA), the Biden Administration is implementing a new plan called the “Path Out of the Pandemic.”
 This includes a number of proposed initiatives to help move the country along a path toward recovery.
-Some of the action items that will apply to employers and employees are discussed here.
-COVID-19 Updates For Employers While many Americans are fully vaccinated against COVID-19 (approximately 58% as of

 Home » COVID-19 » Page 2